 His background and part-time work as a botanist and plant ecologist have given him a good understanding of ecological processes, and Stephen tries to let that inform his photography when appropriate.
 Stephen notes that “Whenever possible, I like to include plants as important foreground elements in landscape images, and I tend to think of landscapes in terms of habitats for plants and animals, so I try to convey the idea of a “living landscape” in my photos.
 I really enjoy making close-up photos of flowers and trees, so I sometimes try to present them in a way that is different and might give the viewer a new way of seeing plants.
 The more people recognize the beauty of plants and landscapes, the more likely they are to cherish and preserve these resources.”

 Stephen’s work has been used extensively in several natural history books, such as Death Valley and the Northern Mojave: A Visitor’s Guide (Cachuma Press, 2003), and Sierra Nevada Natural History (U.C.
 Press, 2004), and in gardening books, such as California Native Plants for the Garden (Cachuma Press, 2005), and Reimagining the California Lawn (Cachuma Press, 2010).
 His first book, Cacti, Agaves and Yuccas of California and Nevada, was published by Cachuma Press in 2008 and revised in 2015.
 The California Native Plant Society Press published Rock Creek Wildflowers in 2015.
 It is a must for flower lovers that venture into the Little Lakes Valley at the head of Rock Creek Canyon in the high Sierra Nevada.
-Stephen’s photos have also been published in numerous other books, calendars, field guides, local tourist brochures, note cards, advertisements, and in magazines such as California Wild, Field & Stream, Nature’s Best, Outdoor California, Sierra, Sunset and others.
+Bristlecone Forest Wildflowers, a companion to the previous title, was self-published in 2022.
+Stephen’s photos have also been published in numerous other books, calendars, field guides, note cards, advertisements, and in magazines such as California Wild, Field & Stream, Nature’s Best, Outdoor California, Sierra, Sunset and others.
 He currently uses full-frame digital Nikon D600 and Z 7II bodies with a variety of Nikon lenses.

 “Where Have the Frogs Gone?” in Outdoor California.
 58(6), November-December 1997.